Master of Science in Law FAQs

 What kind of students are you looking for in the MSL Program?

-We are looking for students who have an interest in STEM subjects and who are attracted to the distinctive curriculum of the MSL program and want to use it to launch or develop their careers.
-Our students have included recent graduates and early-career professionals looking to enhance their professional marketability, mid-career professionals positioning themselves to take on more responsibility, accomplished executives who want to fill in missing pieces of their knowledge sets, and entrepreneurially-minded individuals who wish to work in a startup environment, create their own companies, or launch a new product.
+We are looking for students who are interested in the intersection of law, business, and STEM and who are attracted to the distinctive curriculum of the MSL program and want to use it to launch or develop their careers.
+Our students have included recent graduates and early-career professionals looking to enhance their professional marketability; students planning to study medicine after they earn the MSL degree; mid-career professionals positioning themselves to pivot in their work and/or take on more responsibility; accomplished executives and doctors who want to fill in missing pieces of their knowledge sets or better interact with C-Suite functions; entrepreneurially-minded individuals who wish to work in a startup environment, create their own companies, or launch a new product; and many others!

 Can I get into the MSL Program if I do not have a STEM background?